 Three concrete decisions came out of the bench:

-medium for 16 GB+, small for 8 GB.
-Earlier defaults followed model-size ergonomics; the bench made it about ceiling accuracy.medium was the default, the end-of-dictation wait got bad on long clips.
+medium is the default — it’s the clearest winner in the bench.
+At 197 MB peak RSS it fits easily on any current Mac; the open question for 8 GB hardware is RTF on older chips, not memory headroom.
+M1/M2 bench results would settle this.medium was the default, the end-of-dictation wait got bad on long clips.
 A 5-minute clip finishes offline in 34.4 seconds wall-clock; without streaming the user experience was 30 seconds of staring at a “transcribing…” indicator.That last one is its own measurement.
 Streaming the audio in chunks while you speak, then finalising the tail when you stop, gave:

 | Length | Offline | Post-stop | Speedup |